 OAS has certified mountain bike instructors on staff and in our volunteer pool as well as individuals experienced in off-road handcycling.

-Complete your Participant Information Form available on the register page.
+NEW PARTICIPANTS: Complete your Participant Profile on the REGISTER page.

-Call 541-306-4774 or email email@example.com with some desired dates and times for your ride as well as desired difficulty.
-OAS Staff will then work directly with you to arrange your experience.
+Call 541-306-4774 or email email@example.com with desired dates and times for your experience.
+OAS Staff will then work directly with you to arrange any remaining details.